keblu/nse/README.md

 estimators, spectrum at zero estimators, heteroskedasticity and autocorrelation consistent (HAC) kernel estimators and bootstrap estimators.

 The full set of methods available in the package is summarized in [Ardia et al. (2016)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2741587) together with several examples of applications of NSE in econometrics and finance.

-The latest version of the package is available at 'https://github.com/keblu/nse'.
+The latest stable version of the package is available at 'https://cran.r-project.org/package=nse' The latest development version of the package is available at 'https://github.com/keblu/nse'.

 # Installation
+To install the latest stable version of the package, run the following commands in R:

+    R> install.packages("nse")

-To install the package, run the following commands in R:
+To install the development version of the package, run the following commands in R:

     R> install.packages("devtools")

     R> devtools::install_github("keblu/nse", dependencies = TRUE)

 Then check the help of the various files, and run the examples:

     R> library("nse")

     R> ?nse